alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 And when to use each.

-I also may probe things like recursive algorithms, inheritance, polymorphism, and class design as well.
+I also may probe things like recursive algorithms, synchronization, inheritance, polymorphism, and class design as well.
+The idea is that you know these fundamentals.
+If your resume shows that you jumped into CS from a different discipline or lack a formal education, then I will really hit fundamentals, as having a good grasp is usually the challenge that non-CS degreed developers tend to face.

 #### How do you approach error handling and testing?

 Undoubtedly, a candidate might make a mistake when writing up a solution.
 I use that as an opportunity to talk about error handling and testing.
-If the candidate is really good, it's often that they didn't cover for a  cases like bad inputs, but more often than not there is a logic error.
-We'll walk through testing the program and debuggin and fixing errors.
+If the candidate is really good, it's often that they didn't cover for cases like bad inputs, but more often than not there is a logic error.
+We'll walk through testing the program and debugging and fixing errors.
+Since we're on a white board, the debugging process is slower, but the idea is to see how quickly they pick up on issues.

+##### Protip: Run a few examples through your code

 #### Design, Collaboration, and Leadership

 This is where I'd like candidates to have fun, shine and let their personalities show.
 I pick something that I'm interested in, or have worked on recently, and we role play it out.

 > First, pretend I'm your nit-wit boss, and I've asked you to design and build a mobile analytics platform.
 I'm stupid, so I don't know what one is, what it does, but I know I need it.
 Okay, great.
 Now pretend I'm also a subordinate, and you have to explain your design decisions to.
-Also to help, I can also be someone you can bounce ideas off of.
+Also to help, I can also be someone you can bounce ideas off of and ask questions of.

 Usually at this point, we should have a good report going.
 The point of this exercise is to see how we work together, how you lead the discussion, and really how well you understand the components of an end to end system.
 Hopefully this pulls together your past experience and knowledge of different facets of software development.

- I don't expect candidates to be experts here, but I do expect some familiarty with building a simple web-app.
+I don't expect candidates to be experts here, but I do expect familiarty with building a web-app, including database, redundancy, load balancing, web servers and how they all play together.

+If you've made it this far, this is your chance to outshine and really drive home why you are the right candidate for this position.
+There really aren't any tips for this section.
+Either you're our boy Blue, or you're not.
+Give it your best.

+### Step 5: The Working Session

+If you've made it through the full loop, we'll ask you to come back and work with us in a real working session.
+We'll pick a problem that we're currently facing, and all of us will work to solve it.
+This is as much for you to see us, as it us to see you.
+It's similar to the last part of my 1:1 interview, but now includes the entire team, and a real actual issue we're facing.

+I've seen some candidates not do well here, and it's less about skill, and typically been more about fit to role.
+Specifically once you've passed the technical portion, we know you're a capable developer.
+What we need to assess is what impact you will make in our organization.
+The higher the multiplicative impact, the better you look.
+We want to see how passionate you are about wanting to work with us.
+This is our lives, our skin in the game, and I want everyone who is going to join us, to want to be a part of that.

+## Outroduction

+While people may struggle with certain areas of interviewing with us, if you have passion, you show that you geniunely want to work with us, have smarts, are capable of learning, and get shit done attitude, you'll do well here, and pretty much any other organization you interview with.
+Even though software interviews are highly technical, these softskills end up minimizing your deficiencies and instead highlight your better qualities.

+Interviewing is a skill.
+It takes practice to get good at it.
+Hopefully when you interview, even if you don't get the job, you feel that the process felt fair, and that you had every opportunity to do your best.

+What are your thoughts and experiences interviewing?
+Hit me up in the comments.